-This is the calculation for his regular retirement benefit paid as a Single Life Benefit Guaranteed for 36 Months.
-If Matthew reaches at least 30 years of service, he could retire early with an unreduced benefit at age 55.
-His regular retirement benefit amount would be reduced if he retires before 63 without 30 years of service and/or chooses another form of payment, such as one that provides a benefit to his spouse or beneficiary after his death.
-(See page 19 for more about retirement before age 63).
+These calculations are for a regular retirement benefit paid as a Single Life Benefit Guaranteed for 36 Months.
+The regular retirement benefit amount would be reduced if the person retires before 63 and/or chooses another form of payment, such as one that provides a benefit to a spouse or beneficiary after the participant's death.
+(See page 15 for more about retirement before age 63).